SpektraSystems/Red-Hat-Modernize-Apps/lab5.md

 **4. Stop the application**

-Before moving on, press CTRL-z on your terminal window to stop and send the running application to the background, then at the command prompt enter "kill %1" to kill the application.
+Before moving on, press `CTRL-Z` on your terminal window to stop and send the running application to the background, then at the command prompt enter `kill %1` to kill the application.
 ## Congratulations

 You have now successfully executed the first step in this scenario.